jyotika-analyst/Advertisement-engagement-and-retention-analysis/README.md

 * Use AR advertisements for short-term campaigns and product launches where immediate consumer engagement is critical.
 * Use Image advertisements for long-term brand-building campaigns due to stronger attitude retention over time.
-* Text ads showed the lowest initial attitude but remained the most stable over the 4-week period — virtually no change (+0.04).
-Text may be suitable when maintaining a steady attitude over time is the primary objective.
+* Text advertisements demonstrated the greatest stability over time ( virtually no change +0.04), although they generated the lowest attitude scores overall.
 * Combine immersive and static advertisement strategies to balance immediate engagement with long-term retention.

+## Limitations

+- Based on a sample of 98 respondents.
+- Delayed attitudes were measured only for the advertisement identified by respondents at the four-week follow-up.
+- Results relate to car advertisements and may not generalise to other product categories.

 ## Dashboard Preview